realprogrammersusevim/pomodoro/README.md

 ## Installation

-Clone the repository and run `cargo build --release` to create your binary.
-Then move the binary from `target/release/pomodoro` to anywhere you want.
+Clone the repository with
+`git clone "https://github.com/realprogrammersusevim/pomodoro"` and run `cargo build --release` to create your binary.
+Then move the compiled binary from `target/release/pomodoro` to anywhere you want.
 I would suggest somewhere in your `$PATH` so you can run it from anywhere.

 ## Usage